 The Castle Keep is even older, dating back to 1080.
 The well is apparently nearly 100 feet deep, pretty much the height of the cliff on which the castle sits guarding the gorge, whilst the climb to the roof is well worth it for the views of the River Tyne and its famous bridges.
 Seven of the ten bridges between Newcastle and Gateshead can be seen.

 Described on completion as the most perfect specimen of Doric architecture in the North of England, the Moot Hall, built in 1811, has columned porticos at the front and rear.
 In Ian Nairn’s words; “The Greek Doric portico of the Moot Hall has a monumental force that almost pushes you back across the road.”
-The Grand Jury Room has splendid views over the River Tyne and its bridges (if you can wangle your way in somehow – maybe you can pretend you’re looking for a wedding venue, which it now doubles up as well as being a court).
+The Grand Jury Room has splendid views over the River Tyne and its bridges (if you can wangle your way in somehow – maybe you can pretend you’re looking for a wedding venue, which it now doubles up as, as well as being a court).

 Just to the right of the Moot Hall is one of the most famous chares (stairs) that goes down to Sandhill by the quay – Dog Leap Stairs.
 In 1772 Baron Eldon, later Lord Chancellor of England, eloped with Bessie Surtees, the daughter of a local merchant who lived in Sandhill.
 Local folklore suggests they made their escape on horseback up these stairs.
 I really pity the horse!
-The villains in the film Get Carter (5.34″)took the much easier option of running down it.
+The villains in the film Get Carter (5.34″ excerpt)took the much easier option of running down it.

 ‘Chare’ apparently comes from the Saxon word ‘cerre’ meaning narrow place or turning in a lane.
 There used to be about 20 chares which led up from the Quayside in the medieval town (Dark Chare, Grindon Chare, Blue Anchor Chare, Peppercorn Chare, Palester Chare, Colvin’s Chare, Hornsby Chare, Plumber Chare, Fenwick’s Chare, Broad Garth, Peacock Chare, Trinity Chare, Rewcastle Chare, Broad Chare, Spicer Lane, Burn Bank, Byker Chare, Cock’s Chare and Love Lane).
 Saying these chares aloud is as pleasurable as hearing the shipping forecast, try it.